ZHONGJIAFENG7/JavaFX/README.md

-<center>JAVAFX</center>
+# JavaFX
 ## Project
 Java group project repository.
+This is [original link](http://example.com/).
 This project amis to teach kids how to do binary addition and subtraction with fruit symbols.
 So we also adopt Colourful hand drawn cartoony style to appeal to children.
-It is beta version now, which mean they still has many bug, use `Ctrl + D` for mark this page giving more young children to enjoy computer science knowledge
+It is beta version now, which means they still has many bugs, use `Ctrl + D` to mark this page if you like, and make more young children to enjoy computer science knowledge.

 ## Usage
 Enter beta file